dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Mentioning @dust in a public channel.
 - Mentioning @dust in private channels.
-- Turn multi-member conversations into private channels to be able to summon @dust from private channels.
+- To use @dust Use in Direct Messages or group DMs -- you can do that by [turning the group into a private channel](https://slack.com/intl/en-gb/help/articles/217555437-Convert-a-group-direct-message-to-a-private-channel)
 - Users can interact with any other assistants via Slack by summoning @dust ~gpt4 Hello! if you want to interact with @gpt4 for example.
 - Builders can link a custom assistant to a Slack channel when creating or editing a custom assistant, the assistant will automatically be used every time Dust is called in the channel.
 To do this, go to `Admin` > `Assistants` > `Create` or `Edit` > `Slack Integration`.